Therapeutics

 Findings

 In January 2021, the Phase 2 INVOKE-2 study started enrolling 328 people with early AD to compare monthly infusions of 15, 40, or 60 mg/kg of AL002 to placebo on the CDR-SB as a primary outcome.
-The treatment phase is running for 48 to 96 weeks, through the end of 2023, at 90 sites in North and South America, Europe, Australia, and New Zealand.
-In late 2021, Alector reported that amyloid-related imaging abnormalities (ARIA) were observed in the INVOKE-2 trial, with some serious neurological adverse events in people with two copies of the ApoE4 allele.
+The treatment phase ran for 48 to 96 weeks, through the end of 2023, at 90 sites in North and South America, Europe, Australia, and New Zealand.
+In late 2021, Alector reported that amyloid-related imaging abnormalities (ARIA) were observed in INVOKE-2, with some serious neurological adverse events in people with two copies of the ApoE4 allele.
 The company discontinued dosing E4 homozygotes in the trial, and amended the protocol to exclude them (Feb 2022 press release).
-After exclusion of homozygotes, no additional serious adverse events related to ARIA were reported (Aug 2022 press release, Jan 2023 company presentation, slides 24-32).
+After exclusion of homozygotes, no additional serious adverse events related to ARIA were reported (Aug 2022 press release, Jan 2023 company presentation, slides 23-32).
 The company reported more safety data at the July 2023 AAIC in Amsterdam (Aug 2023 conference news).
 Three serious ARIA-like events in E4 homozygotes included focal neurological deficits, seizures, and mental status changes requiring hospitalization.
 All resolved with AL002 stoppage and corticosteroid treatment.
 After E4 homozygotes were excluded from the trial, the overall frequency and severity of ARIA was reduced, although ARIA-E still occurred in 29 percent of participants, and ARIA-H in 27 percent.
 ARIA occurred more in E4 carriers than non-carriers.
 It mainly appeared in the first three months of treatment, was asymptomatic, and resolved within 4 months.
 MRI results from two patients who developed ARIA-H showed signs of microhemorrhage appearing 3 and 5 months after the last AL002 dose.
 Recruitment for this trial was completed in September 2023.
-It finished in September 2024, and results are expected by the end of the year.
-A one-year open label extension is fully enrolled and will run through 2025.
+It finished in September 2024.
+A one-year open label extension was fully enrolled and expected to run through 2025.

 For all trials of AL002, see clinicaltrials.gov.